icopy-site/awesome/docs/index.md

 - [Web Monetization](awesome/awesome-web-monetization.md) - A free open web standard service that allows you to send money directly in your browser.
 - [Uncopyright](awesome/awesome-uncopyright.md) - Public domain works.
 - [Crypto Currency Tools & Algorithms](awesome/awesome-coins.md) - Digital currency where encryption is used to regulate the generation of units and verify transfers.
-- [Diversity](awesome/awesome-diversity.md) - Creating a more inclusive and diverse tech community.
 - [Open Source Supporters](awesome/awesome-open-source-supporters.md) - Companies that offer their tools and services for free to open source projects.
 - [Design Principles](awesome/awesome-design-principles.md) - Create better and more consistent designs and experiences.
 - [Theravada](awesome/awesome-theravada.md) - Teachings from the Theravada Buddhist tradition.